Indifference pricing of pure endowments in a regime-switching market model: The indifference pricing problem formulation

 \section{The indifference pricing problem formulation}

-Now, we assume that the insurance company issues a unit-linked life insurance policy, which is a long term insurance contract whose payoff depends on the insured remaining lifetime and on the underlying stock.
+Now, we assume that the insurer issues pure endowment policy, which is a life insurance contract where the insured receives a specified amount (the endowment) if she/he survives until the end of a predetermined term.
+If the policyholder dies before the term ends, no benefit is paid.
 In particular, we consider a pure endowment contract with maturity of $T$ years, which pays a fixed amount if the policyholder is still alive.
 Then, the associated payoff is given by the random variable

 where $K$ is a positive constant.
 The goal is to evaluate the pure endowment policy with payoff given by \eqref{payoffPE} in the Markov-modulated model outlined in Section $2$.
 Since the financial market consists of two primary securities and several sources of random shocks due to mortality events and structural changes in economic conditions, it turns out to be incomplete.